AyushmaanPandey11/Movie-Recommendation-App/README.md

 - Bug fix - Unsubscribe the onAuthChanged callback(Good Practise).
 - Used tmdb api for NowPlaying Movie and used it in the useNowPlayingMovies for fetching.
 - Fetching VideoTrialer in MainContainer.
 Video Title & Video Background
+- Storing data to redux of nowplaing movies and videoTrailer
+- Customize hooks for nowPlaying Movies
+- Embedded the Youtube video with autoplay and mute